ExtremePro11299/Powershell-networking-tool/.github/ISSUE_TEMPLATE/documentation-improvement.md

 Describe the error here.

 # To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the error:
 1. Double click on Networking tool.cmd
 2. Type in one of the required numbers for a feature
 3. ..